VeryGoodTravel/vgt-stats/README.md

 - RABBIT_PORT -> Port of the rabbit server.
 - RABBIT_USR -> Username to log in with.
 - RABBIT_PASSWORD -> User password to log in with.
-- BACKEND_REQUESTS -> Queue name of the requests from the backend.
-- BACKEND_REPLIES -> Exchange name to publish finished sagas to.
 - RABBIT_REPLIES -> Queue of the replies sent back to the orchestrator.
-- RABBIT_ORDER -> Queue of the requests sent by the orchestrator to the order service.
 - RABBIT_PAYMENT -> Queue of the requests sent by the orchestrator to the payment gate service.
-- RABBIT_HOTEL -> Queue of the requests sent by the orchestrator to the hotel service.
-- RABBIT_FLIGHT -> Queue of the requests sent by the orchestrator to the flight service.
 - DB_SERVER -> Database server name to use
-- DB_NAME_ORDR -> Database name to use for the order service
+- DB_NAME_PAYM -> Database name to use for the payment service
-- DB_NAME_ORCH -> Database name to use for the orchestrator
 - DB_PASSWORD -> Database password to use for the database server

 ## Implementation documentation